 Sophisticated marketers who deploy a complete marketing analytics stack are 39% more likely to see improvement in the overall performance of their marketing programs (Forrester and Google).

-Sampled data in Google Analytics can be highly unreliable.
+Sampled data in Google Analytics can be highly unreliable, and can make a big impact on how to evaluate data to make business decisions.
 It’s not an actual sample of all recorded data in a given date range.
 Rather, an algorithm randomly selects the sample; meaning it is not a true representation of your data and therefore cannot be relied on to make decisions.

-One of the major benefits of using Google Analytics 360 is that reports can contain as many as 100 million sessions before sampling is reached, which for most customers, resolves any sampling in the interface.
+One of the major benefits of upgrading to Google Analytics 360 premium is that reports can contain as many as 100 million sessions before sampling is reached, which for most customers, resolves any sampling in the interface.
 Should sessions exceed 100 million, Google Analytics 360 customers can create, manage, and export fully unsampled reports.

 It is common for organizations to have data split across multiple Google Analytics properties.
 This may have been the result of strategic setup to separate data for individual stakeholder groups or web properties or due to tracking setup without strategic consideration for comprehensive performance measurement.

-Either way, another one of the Google Analytics 360 benefits is the option for customers to create a roll up reporting property where they may send data from multiple Google Analytics properties for a holistic view of performance.
+Either way, another benefit of upgrading to Google Analytics 360 is the option for customers to create a roll up reporting property where they may send data from multiple Google Analytics properties for a holistic view of performance.

 Google Analytics 360 customers can essentially create a single source of truth for all of their Google Analytics data, which can be used for holistic reporting for marketing teams or perhaps executive leadership overseeing organizational performance vs. say, performance in the North Americas.